BroadbandForum/cwmp-xml-tools/ReportGui/README.txt

 ReportGUI:
 ==========

 This utility provides a graphical frontend for the "report.exe" tool to generate reports from CWMP xml data files.

 The windows installer includes the frontend and the report.exe tool.
 For installation please execute the ReportGuiSetup and follow the instructions.
-The tool runs under Windows (XP, Vista, 7)
+The tool runs under Windows (XP, Vista, 7) and with some effort under MACOS with Wine

-For questions and comments please contact klaus.wich@nsn.com
+For questions and comments please contact klaus.wich@axiros.com

 History
 --------
+11/25/2012 ReportGuiSetup 2.4, ReportGui 2.4, report.exe#209 (report.pl#209)
+	new ReportGui version 2.4:
+	- Changed functions:
+	  * Sort report setting default is now "False"
+	  * Setting "set report tool" now allows also to select the perl script directly
+	  * Icons and colors adapted
+	- New functions:
+	  * New Option Extras->"Create CWMP Index page" to create index pages according to OD-290 during publishing (report.hmlbbf)
+	    The creation can also be included in the publishing automatically with the settings Extras->"Include CWMP Index page in publish all files"

 04/13/2012 ReportGuiSetup 2.3, ReportGui 2.3, report.exe#209 (report.pl#209)
 	new version of report.exe (report.pl#209) included in installer new ReportGui version 2.3:
 	- New functions:
 	  * New setting to sort reports.
 If enabled all reports will be generated with the --sortobjects option availabe with report.exe#209.
 Option defaults to "True"
 	  * Support for plugins in the Expert mode.
 Plugins can in the <programdir>\plugins directory be selected via drop down list to be executed during report generation

 02/29/2012 ReportGuiSetup 2.2, ReportGui 2.2, report.exe#206 (report.pl#206)
 	new ReportGui version 2.2: